mongodb/specifications/source/auth/auth.rst

 Drivers may need to remove support for association of more than one credential with a MongoClient, including

 * Deprecation and removal of MongoClient constructors that take as an argument more than a single credential
 * Deprecation and removal of methods that allow lazy authentication (i.e post-MongoClient construction)

 Drivers need to support both the shorter and longer SCRAM-SHA-1 and SCRAM-SHA-256 conversations over MongoDB's SASL implementation.
 Earlier versions of the server required an extra round trip due to an implementation decision.
-This was accomplished by sending no bytes back to the server, as seen in the following conversation (extra round trip italicized):
+This was accomplished by sending no bytes back to the server, as seen in the following conversation (extra round trip emphasized):

 | C: :javascript:`{saslStart: 1, mechanism: "SCRAM-SHA-1", payload: BinData(0, "biwsbj11c2VyLHI9ZnlrbytkMmxiYkZnT05Sdjlxa3hkYXdM"), options: {skipEmptyExchange: true}}`
 | S: :javascript:`{conversationId : 1, payload: BinData(0,"cj1meWtvK2QybGJiRmdPTlJ2OXFreGRhd0xIbytWZ2s3cXZVT0tVd3VXTElXZzRsLzlTcmFHTUhFRSxzPXJROVpZM01udEJldVAzRTFURFZDNHc9PSxpPTEwMDAw"), done: false, ok: 1}`
 | C: :javascript:`{saslContinue: 1, conversationId: 1, payload: BinData(0, "Yz1iaXdzLHI9ZnlrbytkMmxiYkZnT05Sdjlxa3hkYXdMSG8rVmdrN3F2VU9LVXd1V0xJV2c0bC85U3JhR01IRUUscD1NQzJUOEJ2Ym1XUmNrRHc4b1dsNUlWZ2h3Q1k9")}`
 | S: :javascript:`{conversationId: 1, payload: BinData(0,"dj1VTVdlSTI1SkQxeU5ZWlJNcFo0Vkh2aFo5ZTA9"), done: false, ok: 1}`
-| *C: :javascript:`{saslContinue: 1, conversationId: 1, payload: BinData(0, "")}`*
+| **C**: :javascript:`{saslContinue: 1, conversationId: 1, payload: BinData(0, "")}`
-| *S: :javascript:`{conversationId: 1, payload: BinData(0,""), done: true, ok: 1}`*
+| **S**: :javascript:`{conversationId: 1, payload: BinData(0,""), done: true, ok: 1}`

 The extra round trip will be removed in server version 4.4 when ``options: { skipEmptyExchange: true }`` is specified during ``saslStart``.